 Is it ADHD or something more?

-Kids who appear to have ADHD may have other conditions causing their problems at school and at home, Hennessy said.
+Kids who appear to have ADHD may have other conditions causing their problems at school and at home.

 A full assessment that includes medical, educational and psychological evaluations can help rule out other disorders that cause similar symptoms or often occur with ADHD.

 If you believe your child may have ADHD, schedule an appointment with your pediatrician or a child psychologist.